apache/spark/docs/mllib-linear-methods.md

 <div data-lang="scala" markdown="1">
 The following example demonstrate how to load training data, parse it as an RDD of LabeledPoint.
 The example then uses LinearRegressionWithSGD to build a simple linear model to predict label values.
-We compute the Mean Squared Error at the end to evaluate [goodness of fit](http://en.wikipedia.org/wiki/Goodness_of_fit).
+We compute the mean squared error at the end to evaluate [goodness of fit](http://en.wikipedia.org/wiki/Goodness_of_fit).

 {% highlight scala %}